Play. Grow. Connect. Through Music.

 Jorge Montilla, clinician and coordinator

 Students enrolled in this summer camp will improve their overall clarinet playing.
-This intense but fun camp will include warm up sessions, group lessons, one-on-one lessons, basic /intermediate/advanced technique, clinics about clarinet related subjects, clarinet choir rehearsals, small clarinet ensembles, equipment, reed preparation, and students/faculty concerts.
+This intense but fun camp will include warm up sessions, group lessons, one-on-one lessons, basic/intermediate/advanced technique, clinics about clarinet related subjects, clarinet choir rehearsals, small clarinet ensembles, equipment, reed preparation, and students/faculty concerts.
+For additonal information about Clarinet Camp, contact Professor Montilla at jorge-montillamoreno@uiowa.edu.

-Students enrolled in this camp will improve their overall playing on oboe or bassoon.
-The camp will include warm-up sessions, group lessons, one-on-one lessons, technique work, presentations on double reed related topics, reed making and preparation, double reed ensembles, and student and faculty recitals.
+Students enrolled in this camp will improve their overall playing on euphonium or tuba.
+The camp will include warm-up sessions, group lessons, one-on-one lessons, technique work, presentations on related topics, ensembles, and student and faculty recitals.
+For additional information about Low Brass Camp, contact Professor Manning at: john-manning@uiowa.edu.

 PIANO